salahakrim/salahakrim/README.md

 # **Full-Stack Developer**

-I'm a Full-Stack Developer, facilitating cutting-edge engineering solutions with a wide range of e-commerce application and technology skills.
+I'm a Full-Stack Developer, facilitating cutting-edge engineering solutions with a wide range of e-commerce applications and technology skills.
 Proven ability to leverage full-stack knowledge and experience to build interactive and user-centered website designs to scale.
-Extensive expertise in large system architecture development and administration, as well as network design and configuration.
+Extensive expertise in significant system architecture development and administration, network design, and configuration.

 * 🌍  I'm based in Casablanca, Morocco
 * ✉️  You can contact me at [salahakrim23@gmail.com](mailto:salahakrim23@gmail.com)